a-postx/Delobytes.Extensions.Configuration/README.en.md

 }
 ```

-5. Add confguration source using extension method.
-Apply your oauth token and other settings:
+6. Add confguration source using extension method.
+Get identifiers from the application settings file and private key using some environment variable.
+Configure all other settings as needed:

 ```csharp
 IHostBuilder hostBuilder = new HostBuilder().UseContentRoot(Directory.GetCurrentDirectory());